 Michael Gibbs studies the economics of human resources and organizational design.
-He recently coauthored the second edition of Personnel Economics in Practice.
+He is co-author (with Edward Lazear) of the leading textbook in his field, Personnel Economics in Practice.
+The 3rd edition and a Chinese translation will be published in 2015.
 Gibbs's research has been published in the Quarterly Journal of Economics, Industrial & Labor Relations Review, Accounting Review, and other journals.
-Professor Gibbs is a research fellow of the Center for the Study of Labor in Bonn, and on the boards of Cummins Western Canada and Huy Vietnam.
+Professor Gibbs is a Research Fellow of the Center for the Study of Labor (IZA), the Institute for Compensation Studies, and is on the board of Huy Vietnam.

 In 2007 Gibbs received the Notable Contribution to Management Accounting Literature from the American Accounting Association.
-He has received two Hillel Einhorn Excellence in Teaching Awards from Chicago Booth.
+He has received two Hillel Einhorn Excellence in Teaching Awards.

 Gibbs earned an AB, AM and PhD in economics all from the University of Chicago.